 Please organize your narrative in sections, as follows:

-Overview (no more than 3 pages): Provide a clear and concise rationale for the proposed digital edition project.
-Briefly describe your project team, identifying its participants and its proposed activities and expected results.
-Describe the expected outcomes and benefits of the project for advancing research and teaching in African American, Asian American, Hispanic American, and/or Native American history.
-Outline the core opportunities and challenges you foresee in undertaking this work.
+Overview (no more than 3 pages): Provide a clear and concise description and rationale for the collaborative digital edition you are proposing, including its historical timeframe and subject theme(s); a brief description of the historical sources that will form its documentary corpus, and what contextualization and/or other forms of intellectual access to these sources it will provide to researchers (such as transcription, translation, and/or annotation); and how many years you anticipate will be needed to complete the fully-realized edition.
+Briefly describe your collaborative team, identifying its participants, proposed activities, and expected results.
+Describe the expected outcomes and benefits of the project for advancing research and teaching in your respective field(s) of study.
+Outline the core opportunities and challenges for planning that you foresee in undertaking this work.
 Also provide a very brief budget summary.

 Project Team: Describe your collaborative project team in fuller detail.
-Project teams should elect a Project Director to lead the effort.
+Project teams may include co-directors, but one Project Director lead should be identified for the purposes of this application.
 (At the beginning of this section, please list the Names, Titles, Institutions, Phone Numbers, and E-Mail Addresses of the Project Director and Key Personnel (Please ensure that the project director listed in the Narrative is the same person listed in Section 8 (f), of the SF 424.
 If your institution requires a different contact person on the SF 424, please explain in one sentence.)
 The team should also include a lead representative from each of the participating institutions.
 (It is assumed that the applicant institution will serve as the project’s institutional host.)
 In addition to the Key Personnel, list the names and affiliations of all individuals who have already committed to participating in the planning process, as well as those who have been invited but have not yet committed to participating, and those who might be invited, including any individuals who will serve as advisors.
-Explain the contributions that both the committed participants and the potential participants would make to the planning process.
+Explain the respective contributions that each of the committed and potential participants would make to the planning process.
 If applicable, provide a description of legal and operational relationships with other organizations, subcontractors, consultants, administering agents, or collaborators on the project.

-The Proposed Digital Edition and Its User Communities: Describe the conceptual and documentary scope of the proposed collaborative digital edition, including a description of the historical materials that will form the core of the edition, whether and to what extent the effort will require systematic search and collection of records, and/or the virtual unification of digitized records, and the amount and type of work (if any) that has been completed to date.
-Describe your project team’s anticipated user communities and how the envisioned digital edition is expected to advance the particular subfield(s), research area(s), and communities it is intended to support.
+The Proposed Digital Edition and Its User Communities: Describe the conceptual and documentary scope of the proposed collaborative digital edition in greater detail, including a fuller description of the historical materials that will form the core of the edition, whether and to what extent the effort will require systematic search and collection of records, and/or the virtual unification of digitized records, and the amount and type of work (if any) that has been completed to date.
+Describe the forms of contextualization and/or annotation you envision that will provide the necessary intellectual access to these materials?
+Describe your project team’s anticipated user communities and how the envisioned digital edition is expected to advance the research, teaching, and/or other identified needs of the subfield(s), research area(s), and communities it is intended to support.
 Letters of support from relevant individuals, institutions, and organizations should be included in the Supplementary Materials.

 - Staffing and collaborative project administration and management